fl1ger/deleg/draft-dnsop-deleg.md

 For latency-conscious zones, the overall packet size of the delegation records from a parent zone to child zone should be taken into account when configuring the NS, DELEG and SVCB records.
 Resolvers that wish to receive DELEG and SVCB records in response SHOULD advertise and support a buffer size that is as large as possible, to allow the authoritative server to respond without truncating whenever possible.

-# DNSSEC and DELEG
+# DNSSEC and DELEG {#dnssec}

-Unlike NS records, DELEG records are always signed by the parent, similar to DS records.
+Unlike NS records, DELEG records are always signed by the parent if the parent zone is signed, similar to DS records.
 The SVCB records the DELEG record point to, are signed as normal record types in a signed child/leaf zone.

+If there are any DS records on the same name as a DELEG record, the authoritative server MUST include the DS records in the Authority section alongside the DELEG records.

+When using the "ds" SvcParamKey, each DELEG record MAY indicate different DS contents.
+This allows delegation of a zone to multiple signers with different DNSKEYs, and allows those configurations to change independently.
+Note that a zone is only as secure as its least secure "ds" SvcParam.

 # Privacy Considerations